-This report is submitted in accordance with sections 1002.39(6)(f)2., and 1002.395(9)(n)2., Florida Statutes (F.S.), which require the Florida Department of Education (department) to annually, by December 15, report to the Governor, the President of the Senate, and the Speaker of the House of Representatives the actions of the department with respect to implementing accountability in the scholarship programs; any substantiated allegations or violations of law or rule by an eligible private school under this program concerning the enrollment and attendance of students, the credentials of teachers, background screening of teachers and teachers' fingerprinting results; and the corrective action taken by the department.
+This report is submitted in accordance with sections 1002.39(6)(f)2., and 1002.395(9)(n)2., Florida Statutes (F.S.), which provide:

+Annually, by December 15, report to the Governor, the President of the Senate, and the Speaker of the House of Representatives the Department of Education's actions with respect to implementing accountability in the scholarship program under this section and s.
+1002.421, any substantiated allegations or violations of law or rule by an eligible private school under this program concerning the enrollment and attendance of students, the credentials of teachers, background screening of teachers, and teachers' fingerprinting results and the corrective action taken by the Department of Education.